usystems/webling-plugins/README.md

 Since a Plugin must be publicly available, we recommend hosting Webling plugins on GitHub.
 Since GitHub is not a content delivery network, you need a cdn to deliver your plugin with the correct headers.
 You can use [raw.githack.com](https://raw.githack.com/).
 A more detailed explanation on how to deliver your plugin correctly look at this [medium post](https://lukasgamper.medium.com/how-to-import-files-directly-from-github-1a41c72a3ad3).

+## How to install and manage your Webling Plugins

+A Webling plugin can be installed in the Webling Administration under `Administration` » `Integrationen` » `Plugins`.

 ## Example Plugins